joevalook/weather-app/README.md

 # Global Weather Visualizer

+Application utilizes realtime data to allow the user to visualize and 'experience' the weather at a certain location.

 ## Final Project

 ![Desktop View for when a user searches a location and it is snowing](https://github.com/joevalook/globalWeatherApp/blob/main/src/assets/githubPics/MarkhamCold.png?raw=true)